 We are excited to serve our communities by providing accessible and high-quality professional development opportunities for local government staff and elected officials in our region.
 As an added benefit of CCOG membership, we are offering General Government CCOG U sessions free of charge and a discounted rate on Planning Track sessions.
 If you are an elected official, member government staff or staff affiliated with or funded by a member government (i.e. MPOs, RPOs), then you qualify for these member benefits.

-All classes will be held at the CCOG offices, located at 9815 David Taylor Drive in Charlotte, except for Ethics on Tap (location TBD).
-Lunch will be served during afternoon sessions and breakfast will be served during morning sessions.
+All classes will be held at the CCOG offices, located at 9815 David Taylor Drive in Charlotte, unless otherwise noted.
+For in-person classes, lunch will be served during afternoon sessions and breakfast will be served during morning sessions.
 For more information or questions about General Government track sessions, contact Emily Parker at email@example.com, and for questions about Planning track sessions, contact Jessica Hill at firstname.lastname@example.org.